Kayaking & Canoeing on the Lower Raritan

 Photo: Raritan Riverkeeper

-These low dams are not well-marked, and all present a serious hazard for those unfamiliar with the river.
-Only experienced paddlers who know the locations of these hazards should venture out onto the upper portions of the Lower Raritan without a guide.
-The Raritan, like most large rivers, is also subject to wide variations in flow…and flooding…after storms and during spring snow melt.
-Caution and good judgement are always the first order when considering any boating activity.
+These low dams are not well marked, and all present a serious drowning hazard for kayakers/canoers who do not exit the river above them.
+Only experienced paddlers who are sure of the locations of these hazards should venture out onto the upper portions of the Lower Raritan without a guide.
+The Raritan, like most large rivers, is also subject to wide variations in flow…and flooding…after storms and during spring snowmelt.
+Caution and good judgment are always the first order when considering any boating activity.

 Photo: Sustainable Raritan Initiative

 The portion of the Raritan below Island Farm Weir is free of dams, and the segment in Bound Brook and Piscataway is the easiest to navigate.
 When one gets into the tidal portion of the Raritan, which starts around Piscataway/Franklin Township, prior planning is needed to avoid being “stranded” due to shallow water when the tide goes out.
 A one-way paddle during high tide is recommended — an excursion where paddlers arrange to be picked up at the eastern end of their trip, rather than attempting to make the return trip “upriver” by paddling when the tide is going out.